NBA Rumors: D’Angelo Russell Calls Lakers-Nets Trade ‘Best Thing That Happened In My Career’

 — New York Post Sports (@nypostsports) February 15, 2019

 No one can blame D’Angelo Russell for saying such a thing.
 Now that he’s no longer a member of the Lakers’ organization, Russell receives less distraction from the media and can keep his focus on improving his performance on both ends of the floor.
-Being named as an NBA All-Star will be very beneficial for Russell as it will greatly help him in landing a huge contract in the 2019 NBA free agency.
+Being named as an NBA All-Star will be very beneficial for Russell, as it will greatly help him in landing a huge contract in the 2019 NBA free agency.

 Compared to the Lakers, D’Angelo Russell and the Nets have a higher chance of ending their playoff drought in the 2018-19 NBA season.
 The Lakers entered the All-Star break as the No. 10 seed in the Western Conference, while the Nets are currently sitting in the No. 6 spot in the Eastern Conference with a 30-29 record.